 - plans of the work, including dates and times of when the work will be done

-- qualifications and details of the tradespeople who will do the work.
+- the qualifications and details of the tradespeople who will do the work

-Major renovations need a special resolution vote at an annual general meeting (AGM) or other general meeting.
-This means no more than 25% of the votes cast are against it, based on unit entitlement.
+Major renovations need a special resolution vote at an annual general meeting (AGM) or other general meeting of the owners corporation.
+This means no more than 25% of votes cast are against the work.

 Major renovations include: